webcubed/recline-backend/README.md

 ### Authentication

-Code is generated on server, displayed to user on frontend (/genCode endpoint) (Done serverside) User on frontend must send the request via school mail in order to authenticate (Done serverside) Server detects this on request to the /check endpoint (Done serverside) If ok, we let them in
+- [x] Code is generated on server, displayed to user on frontend (/genCode endpoint)
+- [x] User on frontend must send the request via school mail in order to authenticate
+- [x] Server detects this on request to the /check endpoint
+- [x] If ok, we let them in
-Subsequent requests will also include the code/token in the request, stored in local storage
+- [x] Subsequent requests will also include the code/token in the request, stored in local storage

 ### Messaging